 Patents serve as a useful indicator of innovation and future economic potential.
+Patents also document the use of intellectual property that leads to real-world impacts.

 Advice from authors on searching for information: